apache/spark/docs/docker-stack/entrypoint.rst

 .. code-block:: Dockerfile

-    FROM airflow::2.3.0.dev0
+    FROM airflow:2.3.0.dev0
     COPY my_after_entrypoint_script.sh /

-And then you can run this script by running the command:
+Build your image and then you can run this script by running the command:

 .. code-block:: bash

+  docker build . --tag my-image:0.0.1
-  docker run -it apache/airflow:2.3.0.dev0-python3.6 bash -c "/my_after_entrypoint_script.sh"
+  docker run -it my-image:0.0.1 bash -c "/my_after_entrypoint_script.sh"

 Signal propagation